MedCompUnipd/FunTaxIS-lite/README.md

 for Docker and Singularity respectively.

-After the container is builted, the container can be used with one of the following commands:
+After the container is built, it can be used with one of the following commands:

     docker run <image_name> [options] <config_file_path>